gridai/grid-docs/platform/about-these-features/adding-custom-cloud-credentials.md

 [REQUEST early access to this feature](https://forms.gle/CDk9yajbA5MWSRKM8)

-This Documentation is currently heavy work in progress
+Note: This documentation is currently a heavy work in progress...

 ## Step 1: Get AWS credentials